tokend/knowledge-base/tech/requests/review_withdrawal.md

 # Review withdrawal request

-This operation allows review `withdrawal request`.
+This operation allows reviewing the `withdrawal request`.

-> __Note__: Review withdrawal request is the final operation to perform withdraw.
+> __Note__: Review the withdrawal request is the final operation to perform withdraw.

 ## Source account details